AI Burnout: When Keeping Up Leaves You Running on Empty

 Once the acute exhaustion eases, it's time to rebuild — but differently than before.

 - Audit your actual requirements.
 Write down — specifically — what AI skills your job actually requires right now.
 Not what LinkedIn says.
 Not what your most enthusiastic colleague uses.
 What does your actual employer, with your actual role, actually expect?
 The list is almost always shorter than your anxiety suggests.
+If the fear driving your burnout is specifically about your skills becoming obsolete, that guide can help you separate real risk from catastrophizing.

 - Define "enough."
 This is critical.
 Burnout loves ambiguity.
 Define a concrete, achievable standard for your AI engagement.
 Example: "I will learn to use [one specific tool] for [one specific task] well enough to save time on my weekly report."
 That's it.
 That's enough for now.

 - Separate learning from doom-scrolling.
 Structured learning (a specific tutorial for a specific goal) is productive.
 Aimless scrolling through AI Twitter is not.
-If you find yourself scrolling, that's a sign you've crossed from learning into doom-scrolling territory.
+If you find yourself scrolling, that's a sign you've crossed from learning into AI doom-scrolling habits territory.

 Phase 3: Build Sustainable Habits (Month 2+)